 -As soon as we got out of the jeep at the Sierra de Codina Centre there were birds to see with Cuban Parrots, Cuban Emerald, Red-legged Honey-creeper and Cuban Oriole all on view.

 We set off along the trail to the viewpoint and found a couple of moths along the way.

 At the viewpoint there is a small steel and timber tower and the view from the top over the forest can be a good way to see the local bird specialities but it was interesting to see that there was quite a bit of Tournefortia hirsutissima in flower and that it was attracting some good butterflies.
 This had also come to the attention of the local anoles and there were two Cuban Green Anole Anolis porcatus, a male and a female that were ranging quite widely over the vegetation in search of a meal.
 And they had quite a bit to choose from as we soon saw several Antillean Mapwing Hypanartia paullus and a female Silver Emperor Doxocopa laure.
 We didn't see them actually catch anything though at one point we saw the female launch itself from about a foot away at the Silver Emperor but it missed.

-And we thought at the time that this was an Orbis Sulphur Aphrissa orbis but when reviewing the photos it is clearly a female Statira Sulphur Aphrissa statira, which just shows the value of photos.
-On A. orbis the underside is slightly heavier marked than this and has a red basal spot while the upperside is more orange.
+And we thought at the time that this was an Orbis Sulphur Phoebis orbis but when reviewing the photos it is clearly a female Statira Sulphur Phoebis statira, which just shows the value of photos.
+On P. orbis the underside is slightly heavier marked than this and has a red basal spot while the upperside is more orange.